How-Long-Are-Carrots-Good

 How long do whole carrots last in the refrigerator?

-Carrots can last up to 3 to 4 weeks when stored in the refrigerator.
+Whole carrots can last up to 3 to 4 weeks when stored in the refrigerator’s crisper drawer.

 How long do baby carrots last in the refrigerator?